 Table 1: Match rates, baseline and alternative sample.
-Other studies (1) refers to Long and Ferrie 2013; (2) to Abramitzky et al 2012

-From the seven census observations, the father-son observations with time differences approximating a generation length is 1865 to 1900, 1910 to 1960, 1960 to 1980 and 1980 to 2011.
-The first four lines of Table 1 gives the match rates for these samples.
-Let $t_0$ denote the first census of the match, where fathers' occupations are observed, and $t_1$ denote the second census, where sons' occupations are observed.
-The first column states the matchable population - that is, $t_1$ census records of men between 30 and 60 years of age, born in Norway, who are old enough to have been observed in the $t_0$ census.
-The second column gives the share of these individual census records that can actually be matched to the $t_0$ census using the procedures outlined above.
-The match rate is 36.9% for the first set of observations and 50.7% in the second.
-Non-matches occur due to combinations of names and other characteristics being too common, so potential matches cannot be distinguished from each other, from name changes obstructing matches, and from misreporting or misspellings of names above the threshold used in the matching algorithms.
-From 1960 onward, with the establishment of national identification numbers, individuals are fully matched between censuses.
+Other studies (1) refers to Long and Ferrie 2013; (2) to Abramitzky et al. 2012 lines of Table 1 show the match rates for these samples.
+Let t_0 denote the first census of the match, where fathers' occupations are observed, and t_1 denote the second census, where sons' occupations are observed.
+The first column states the matchable population - that is, t_1 census records of men between 30 and 60 years of age, born in Norway, who are old enough to have been observed in the t_0 census.
+The second column shows the share of these individual census records that can actually be matched to the t_0 census using the procedures outlined above.
+The match rate is 36.9% for the first set of observations and 50.7% for the second.
+Non-matches occur due to combinations of names and other characteristics being too common, so potential matches cannot be distinguished from each other, from name changes obstructing matches, and from misreporting or misspellings of names above the threshold used in the matching algorithms.12 From 1960 onward, as a result of the introduction of national identification numbers, individuals are fully matched between censuses.